"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Inductor

-A-LAW.
+A-Law.
 A companding algorithm used in digital communications systems.
 Refer to the telcom section for A-Law IC Functions.
+A standard compression algorithm, used in digital communications systems of the European digital hierarchy, to optimize, or modify, the dynamic range of an analog signal for digitizing.

-ALTERNATING CURRENT.
-[AC] An electrical current that constantly changes amplitude and changes polarity at regular intervals.
+Alternating Current.
+[AC] An electrical current that constantly changes amplitude and changes polarity at regular intervals, usually 100 or 120 times per second (50 or 60 cycles per second or 50//60 Hz).

-ALTITUDE.
+Altitude.
 The vertical distance of an aircraft or object above a given reference, such as ground or sea level.
 Additional reference information may be obtained via Airborne Environment Classification per MIL-HDBK-217.
+Note electrical characteristics of electronic components and heat transfer change with increasing altitude.

 Home